hany606/JDE_Challenge-GSoC_2020/C++_Challenge/README.md

 # C++ Challenge

-## TODO:

-* Adding some cmd argumants for cmd customizing
-* Write about the code functions
-* Add comment header with author and description of each file and add the references

-## Description

-* TODO

-## How to customize it

-* TODO

 ## How to compile and run it (These steps are mainly for linux system users)?

 1. Create a new folder for build & go to that directory ```mkdir -p build && cd build```